tylert/freq-lists/events/README.rst

 CN Cycle for CHEO
 -----------------

 Happens on the 1st weekend in May.
-Conflicts with LHFR.

 * Frequency list: `CN Cycle Freqs`_
 * Volunteer info: TBD